Earle E. Seaton

-Earle Edward Seaton (1924–1993) was a jurist and a diplomat.
+Earle Edward Seaton (1924–1993) was a jurist and a diplomat who collaborated with the Meru Representative and founder of TANU Japhet Nkura Kirilo(1921-1997) in the so-called Meru Land Case.

 Biography

 Earle Seaton was born in Bermuda on 29 February 1924, the second of four children to Dudley and Eva Seaton, emigrants from St. Kitts.
 He was raised in Hamilton and graduated from Berkeley Institute as class Valedictorian in 1941.
 He excelled at the violin, earning spending money by playing for tourists at Bermuda hotels, and he also excelled at tennis.
 His tennis prowess earned him a full scholarship to Howard University in Washington, D.C.
 While at Howard, he became president of Howard University's chapter of Alpha Phi Alpha fraternity and he majored in Zoology.
 Also during his four years at Howard, Seaton met Alberta Jones from Texas who would later become his wife.

 Although he wanted to become a doctor, his father persuaded him to study law and so Seaton enrolled at London University.
 At that time, pan-Africanism was gaining many adherents among Africans and West Indians from the myriad of European colonies.
 He learned Swahili and began a lifelong association with East Africans.
 He graduated from London University as a barrister and married Alberta Jones in 1948 (after she finished her doctoral dissertation in Biology at the University of Brussels).

 The next year, the young married couple moved to the British colony of Tanganyika where he practised law.
 The year 1950 found him preparing to present a case at the United Nations in defence of the WaMeru people.
 Since Alberta was expecting their first child, he left her in Nairobi with Chief Koinange's senior wife.
 Alberta gave birth to a girl who they named Elizabeth.

 In 1952 Earle Seaton, who was practising law in Moshi, Tanganyika, at the time, appeared before the United Nations Trusteeship Council to present the case of the Meru people, who had been evicted from their legally purchased land by order of the British colonial government, reportedly to turn it over to Europeans who were better equipped to work the land with modern methods.
 Though the British declared smaller numbers, the Meru reported 2,993 people were evicted and their livestock turned into the bush: 2,190 head of cattle, 8,984 sheep and goats, 325 donkeys, 333 dogs, 479 cats, and 1,896 chickens.
 After two hearings, all members of the Council chastised the British for their improper handling of the matter, but nonetheless upheld the eviction, saying that the Meru should be generously compensated for their loss.